explodinggradients/ragas/docs/howtos/customizations/metrics/train_your_own_metric.md

 ### Review and annotate some results
-You may now view and annotate the evaluation results in app.ragas.
+You may now view and annotate the evaluation results in app.ragas.io.
 These annotations will be used to train the metric.
 Please make sure to annotate at least 15-20 examples for good results.

 <figure markdown="span">
   ![Annotating](../../../_static/imgs/annotation.png){width="600"}